sergedesmedt/CSharpLanguageFeatures/Article/Article.md

 ## Tuple Creation

-Both reference and value tuples are parameterized by generic parameters.
-Those generic parameters specify the type of the data items which will be stored in the tuple.
-The ordering of the generic parameters determins the ordering of the types in the tuple.

 There are a few ways you can create tuples and following sections will give a summary of the available options.

 ### By Constructor